CREESTL/Borroe/README.md

 After the contracts get deployed you can find their _addresses_ and code verification _URLs_ in the `scripts/deployOutput.json` file (see [Structure of Deploy Output File](#output)).
 Note that this file only refreshes the addresses of contracts that have been successfully deployed (or redeployed).
 If you deploy only a single contract then its address would get updated and all other addresses would remain untouched and would link to _old_ contracts.
 Please, **do not** write anything to `deployOutput.json` file yourself!
 It is a read-only file.
-All deployed contracts _are verified_ on Etherscan.
+All deployed contracts _are verified_ on Polygonscan.

 <a name="networks"/>